Nunavumi Angnait Katujiqatigigit

 Ningeolaa Killiktee lives in Kimmirut, Nunavut and has lived there her whole life.
 She had been elected mayor of Kimmirut, Nunavut, in 2018 at the age of 24, making her the youngest elected official in the territory.
 Killiktee has had a passion for community change and advocacy since she started working at 13.
 Killiktee credits her early success to a strong work ethic and a love of listening, skills she inherited from her mother.
 Her goal is to advance the causes of the residents of Kimmirut and help the community evolve.
 Killiktee is an outgoing person and a proud mother of four children.
 Whether volunteering, parenting, or effecting change in her community, Killiktee is motivated to better the lives of others.

-Megan Porter (Youth Advisor, Amautiit)
+Megan Porter (Treasurer, Amautiit)

-Megan Porter is the current Mayor of Hamlet of Gjoa Haven.
+Megan Porter is the former Mayor of Hamlet of Gjoa Haven.
 Porter was elected in 2019, and will finish her term in 2023.
 Porter also works full time with the Government of Nunavut as the Government Liaison Officer.